Complexity (journal)

 Complexity is a peer-reviewed open-access scientific journal covering the field of complex adaptive systems.
 The journal's scope includes Chaos theory, genetic algorithms, cellular automata, neural networks, evolutionary game theory, and econophysics.
-It was established in 1995 and is published by John Wiley & Sons, since 2017 in collaboration with Hindawi Publishing Corporation.
+It was established in 1995 and is published by John Wiley & Sons.

 Abstracting and indexing

 The journal is abstracted and indexed in:

+The journal was also initially indexed in some mathematical databases:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.833.